Best duvets 2024 – I've tested over 20 options to find the best-in-class

 Feel: It doesn't have the same cocooning feel as a feather and down duvet, but thanks to its airy recycled polyester fill I still found the Supremely Washable squishy and pliable meaning I could tuck it around my body to keep out any draughts.

 Value for money: Synthetic duvets are far cheaper than wool or feather and down fillings, and this is one of the best value polyester duvets I've found.
-I think the All-Seasons option is the best buy overall because it means you have a warmth option for each season, but if you need an even more affordable option then the M&S Supremely Washable Duvet range is also available in a 1, 4.5, 7.5, 10.5 and 13.5 tog duvet which range from £19.50-£69.
+I think the All-Seasons option is the best buy overall because it means you have a warmth option for each season, but if you need an even more affordable option then the M&S Supremely Washable Duvet range is also available in 1, 4.5, 7.5, 10.5 and 13.5 tog warmth options which range from £19.50-£69.

 Budget duvet alternatives